llee454/jhsph-interview/docs/essay.md

 rateRatio (f, g, p_i, r_i) := \frac{rate\ (f, p_i)}{rate\ (g, r_i)} = \frac{freq\ (f, p_i)}{freq\ (g, r_i)}.
 \end{align*}
 $$
 ## Generalization

 Let's say that $p, q, \pi : [Interval]$ represent three CCIPs of $\mathbb{R}^+$.
 We say that $\pi$ **generalizes** $p$ and $q$ iff:
 $$
 \begin{align*}
-generalizes?\ (\pi, p, q) := refines? (\pi, p) \wedge refines?\ (\pi, q).
+generalizes?\ (\pi, p, q) := refines? (p, \pi) \wedge refines?\ (q, \pi).
 \end{align*}
 $$
-Notice that the intervals in $\pi$ start and end at boundary points shared by both $p$ and $q$.

 We say that $\pi$ is the **most granular generalization** of $p$ and $q$ iff $\pi$ refines every other generalization of $p$ and $q$.

+We can easily prove that the intervals in $\pi$ start and end at boundary points shared by both $p$ and $q$.
+What's more, we can define an algorithm that accepts two arbitrary CCIPs and returns there most granular generalization.
+This algorithm is a scanning algorithm and runs in linear time.
+The `rebase` function defined in the code sample presented in Appendix 1 presents an implementation of this algorithm in R.

+## Incompatible Partitions

+Consider the case where we have two datasets that have been stratified using two partitions $p$ and $q$.
+Assume, furthermore that $p$ and $q$ have no common start and endpoints in common.
+In this instance, we say that $p$ and $q$ are **incompatible** as their generalization is the empty set $\empty$.

+In general, we cannot safely combine incompatible datasets.
+To see this consider the following scenario in which $p = [[0, 2]]$ and and $q = [[1, 2]]$.
+Assume that 100 people in $p_1$ have condition $x$ and that 50 people in $q_1$ have condition $y$.
+We cannot safely calculate the overlap between these two groups because we do not know if all of the people in $p_1$ with condition $x$ fall within the interval $[0, 1]$, $[1, 2]$, or are distributed between them.
+Thus, the overlap could be 0, 100%, or any value in between.

+If however, we can make additional assumptions about the underlying distribution of people across the domain partitioned by $p$ and $q$, such as assuming that the distribution is approximately uniform within each interval, we can use regression and interpolation techniques to estimate these overlaps.

 ## Rounding Errors

-When working with real world datasets we have to account for the accumulation of rounding errors when combining rates for partitions.
+When working with real-world datasets we have to account for the accumulation of rounding errors when combining rates across partition subsets and intervals.
 Imagine that we have an interval and a rate of 0.53.
-If we extended the accuracy of the rate to four significant digits, we could find that the true rate was anything from 0.5250 to 0.5349.
+If we extended the accuracy of the rate to four significant digits, we find that the true rate could have been any value between 0.5250 and 0.5349.
+In general, when we perform arithmetic operations over these estimates, our precision will degrade.

-## Regression Estimates

-In this technical note, we've considered datasets that use different data stratifications and discussed ways to define new stratifications that we can use to combine frequencies and rates.
-This approach produces the most accurate results across composite datasets.
-However, this discussion would be incomplete without discussing the use of regression analysis to estimate rates across populations.

-Consider the case in which we have a set $s$ of entities of type $T$. $T$ in this case will represent people.
-We can stratify the people in $s$ using a partition $p$.
-For instance, we can stratify people by age where each age group corresponds to a five year interval.
-Significantly however we can gradually refine our partition by using a series of increasingly shorter intervals.
-For instance, we can refine $p$ into 1 year intervals, then 1 month intervals, then 1 day intervals, etc. Theoretically, we can continue this refinement process until we reach a limit of a continuous time distribution.

-Let's say that we have a set $s$ of people (entities of type $T$).
-We stratify this population by age using equal intervals (for example 1 year intervals) $p_i$ and then calculate the rates of some condition $f$ for each subgroup.

 # Answers